bennyrich/StSFFTCharMod/README.md

 ## Getting Started
 Begin by cloning this repo.
+You'll want to follow the IntelliJ setup tutorial provided by the tools to get started, as you'll need Maven to build the project.

+This mod requires STS as a dependency, if you don't have one, grab the .jar file from your copy of the game and place it inside of /lib

 Basic branch set up is as follows.

 ### Master & Develop